Not your average "Who makes the best AT?" thread. This is an above average one!

 33 x 10.5 R15

-For those looking for an AT in this size, there are 2 good AT options (that I know of).
+For those looking for an AT in this size, there is BFG AT.

 General Grabber is also available in this size.
 It's not a traditional AT or MT.
 It's not a traditional hybrid either.
 I don't what category it belongs in.
 I know it's popular for prerunning.